 Or maybe you put one together for your purse?

-Why do I do keep a First Aid Kit in a Ziploc?
+Why do I do keep a First Aid Kit in a Ziploc bag?

-There’s no extra bulk or weight of a hard container and there is the advantage of being able to see right into the Ziploc and what’s inside.
+There’s no extra bulk or weight when using a Ziploc bag.
+And there is the advantage of being able to see right into the Ziploc and what’s inside.

-What First Aid items do I keep in a Ziploc bag?
+What First Aid kit items do I keep in a Ziploc bag?

 Good question!
 It seems that I’m changing it around from time to time.
 Admittedly the problem that I have is that there’s always a good reason to add more Fist Aid items, however then it gets too big!
 There’s really no right or wrong kit, so do what works for you.

 I might tailor it depending on what I’m going to be doing and where I may be going (with the associated risks thereof).
 However I do keep the basics in there for starters.